Sunzheini/AegisAI/STATUS.md

 # Status and ToDo

 ## Status
 Working with USE_AWS=TRUE, without docker, with docker and with k8s.
 Not working with USE_AWS=FALSE.
-TESTS failing in both cases.
+TESTS working with USE_AWS=TRUE.

 ## ToDo:
 - CI/CD